rogupt305/RC-high-wing-trainer/README.md

-Foamboard - A versatile, easy to cut, strong material for RC aircraft Power pod - Encases electronics, can be swapped between planes; adds customization Firewall - seperates the motor from rest of electronics/aircraft in case of motor fire Assembly kit - Crucial for
+Foamboard - A versatile, easy to cut, strong material for RC aircraft Power pod - Encases electronics, can be swapped between planes; adds customization Firewall - seperates the motor from rest of electronics/aircraft in case of motor fire Assembly kit - Crucial for assembling RC planes; includes glue, tape, servo centerers, etc.

 ## Direct Links
 | **Part** | **Note** | **Price** | **Link** |
 |:--:|:--:|:--:|:--:|